MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

    * The edited ARM template file with details for the [Azure Data Factory](https://docs.microsoft.com/azure/data-factory/introduction) that's related to the resources that control the data movement.
    * UI definition file that defines your customer’s UI experience, such as what options or customizations they can make to the app.

 1. Your customer then needs to define and deploy the Managed Application in their [Service Catalog](https://azure.microsoft.com/services/managed-applications/#overview) from the source code with a [Shared Access Signature (SAS) key](https://docs.microsoft.com/azure/storage/common/storage-sas-overview) URI that you share with the customer.
+For details, see [Customer onboarding](#customer-onboarding).

    ![Define the managed application.](../../images/advanced/define-managed-app.png)

 1. The customer approves the consent request to kick-off the data extraction, and then the data drops in your partner data store.
+For more details, see [Move data](#move-data).
 1. Viva Insights then generates an encryption key.
 1. The customer then needs to provision a client secret for the application that’s stored in a secure location, such as an [Azure KeyVault](https://docs.microsoft.com/azure/key-vault/), which is required when installing the Managed application.
 1. As the partner, you then can decrypt the customer data with the encryption key.